 You can make a difference in Hollins' future by becoming involved in the admission effort.

-If you are interested in becoming involved in alumnae admission efforts, contact Alumnae Recruitment Coordinator Ashley Browning directly at 540-362-6210 or firstname.lastname@example.org.
+If you are interested in becoming involved in alumnae admission efforts, please contact Senior Director of Enrollment Management Nikki Johnson Williams '98 at firstname.lastname@example.org or 540-362-6217.

 Alumnae Admission volunteers strive to assure the character, quality, and diversity of the student body by encouraging bright, talented students to apply for admission and attend Hollins.
 By sharing their own experiences, alumnae volunteers help students get to know Hollins a little better.